Rerun Van Pelt: Development

 Ever the enigma, Rerun draws a curtain over Peanuts final installment of the annual ritual of Lucy pulling the football away just as Charlie Brown tries to place-kick it.
 In the 1999 Sunday strip, Rerun tells Lucy that their mother wants her to come home for lunch, and she leaves him to hold the football.
 Charlie Brown rushes toward the ball — but the audience never sees whether he successfully kicks it or not.
 Lucy returns and asks Rerun what happened, and he replies, "You'll never know."
 As one critic remarks, "Rerun's presence disrupts the repetitive force of the gag," replacing certainty in this climactic strip with "inexhaustible possibility."
-As of 2022, Rerun would be 50 years old.

 In adaptations

 Television

 Rerun's animated debut is in the animated television special It's Arbor Day, Charlie Brown, and his first major appearance in the strip was adapted in the first produced episode of The Charlie Brown and Snoopy Show.
 Rerun only made one other appearance in a television special before 2000, Happy New Year, Charlie Brown! from 1986, where his attempts to blow up balloons for the New Year's party ended in failure, as he blew them up as cubes rather than spheres (a scenario adapted from a comic strip story involving Linus from December 1954, when Linus was roughly the same age).
 Rerun was mentioned, but not seen, in the 1985 special Snoopy's Getting Married, Charlie Brown when Charlie Brown informed Snoopy that he could not back out of his wedding, because Rerun had already been chosen as ring-bearer.

 Rerun was given a speaking role in the 2002 special Charlie Brown's Christmas Tales.
 He was the main character in the 2003 special I Want a Dog for Christmas, Charlie Brown, with a storyline drawn from the strip's Rerun-heavy final years.
 He also has an important role in the 2006 special He's a Bully, Charlie Brown.

 He was not seen or mentioned in the 2015 film The Peanuts Movie, although a drawing of him can be seen during the credits.

 Various actors have voiced the animated Rerun since 1976, including Vinny Dow, Jason Mendelson, Timmy Deters, and Jimmy Bennett.